Lead nurturing best practices are often overlooked.

 That would mean 97.65% of people aren’t ready to buy immediately.
 Or maybe 97.65% won’t buy from those companies.

-The top 25% of companies achieved a 5.31% conversion rate, and the top 10% of companies achieve a conversion rate of 11.45% or higher.
 How do those 10% companies perform 5x better than the average company?

 It is the offer versus the perceived value of the product; perceived value can be grown overtime.